artsy/artsy.github.io/source/_posts/2014-05-12-continuous-integration-for-service-oriented-architectures.markdown

 2 examples, 0 failures
 ```

-That's it.
-This structure has accommodated dozens of test scenarios.
-We've organized helpers into modules under `spec/support`, and added database- and cache-clearing between tests.
+This basic structure has accommodated dozens of test scenarios.
+We've extended it with database- and cache-clearing between tests, and organized helpers into modules under `spec/support`.
 The suite is built nightly against the latest versions of our codebases, and has caught a few significant bugs.

-A caveat
----

-With so many layers and dependencies involved, there are often spurious failures.
-Some of the things that help include:
+A caveat: with so many layers and dependencies involved, there are often spurious failures.
+We've picked up a few practices that help:

 * [Automatic retries](http://artsy.github.io/blog/2012/05/15/how-to-organize-over-3000-rspec-specs-and-retry-test-failures/)
 * [Quarantine for problematic tests](http://artsy.github.io/blog/2014/01/30/isolating-spurious-and-nondeterministic-tests/)
 * [Failure screenshots](https://github.com/mattheworiordan/capybara-screenshot)

-If this still interests you, you can [grab the example code](https://github.com/joeyAghion/multiapp_example-tests).
+You can [grab the example code](https://github.com/joeyAghion/multiapp_example-tests).
+And make sure to let us know in the comments how _you_ approach testing across applications.